fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/vTrue/Add-AzureRmSqlServerKeyVaultKey.md

 ```

 ### -ResourceGroupName
-The name of the resource group
+Specifies the name of the resource group.

 ```yaml
 Type: String